 Our New Jersey dog bite lawyers are experienced in handling personal injury claims such as this and will work to hold the liable party responsible and help you obtain the maximum compensation you need to recover from your injuries.

 Our team consists of attorneys with decades of courtroom experience recovering millions of dollars on behalf of our clients.
-Their strong record of success is further supported by recognition as New Jersey Super Lawyers and membership in the Multi-Million Dollar
+Their strong record of success is further supported by their membership in the Multi-Million Dollar

 Advocates Forum.
 Firm partner Jim Lynch is Certified by the Supreme Court of New Jersey as a Civil Trial Attorney and serves on the Board of Governors of the New Jersey Association for Justice.

 We have the trusted reputation and legal knowledge required to bring a successful dog bite claim in New Jersey.